yeoman/update-notifier/readme.md

 Type: `boolean`
 Default: `true`

-Defer showing the notication to after the process has exited.
+Defer showing the notification to after the process has exited.

 ### User settings